lucasejones/Authentication-Project/README.md

 # Authentication-Project

+##To use this program, run login_main.py.## This will begin a series of prompts, that when followed, allow a user to either sign up or log in.
+If signing up, your name and password will be stored securely in an SQL database.
+If logging in, your credentials will be compared against that database, and a correct set of credentials will grant you access to the application.

 This is a toy project to practice different ways to ensure secure login information for a given user.
 Eventually I'd like to add two-factor authentication to get experience implementing more strict security practices.
 In the meantime, I intend to add functionality for successfully logged-in users as well as a UI to facilitate using this program outside the terminal.